Kadri scores with 41 seconds left, Avalanche edge Vegas 3-2

 LAS VEGAS (AP) — Nazem Kadri scored with 41 seconds remaining in the third period, lifting the Colorado Avalanche to a 3-2 win over the Vegas Golden Knights on Tuesday night.

-Moments after Marc-Andre Fleury stopped Mikko Rantanen’s backhand with 45.3 seconds left, the Avalanche got the better end of a faceoff from the right circle, eventually setting up Kadri, who was able to lift a loose puck into the net for his second game-winner of the season.
+Moments after Marc-Andre Fleury stopped Mikko Rantanen’s backhand with 45.3 seconds left, the Avalanche — who rank ninth in the league in faceoff win percentage (52.0%) — got the better end of a faceoff from the right circle, eventually setting up Kadri, who was able to lift a loose puck into the net for his second game-winner of the season.

+“We just tried to keep it simple,” Kadri said.
+“Told the D-men to get the puck and we hopped on the rebound.”

 Nathan MacKinnon and Brandon Saad also scored for the Avalanche.
 Philip Grubauer stopped 27 shots.